 To remedy puddles, potholes, and alligator cracking, the affected asphalt area is heated, rejuvenated, and reused.
 Unlike the "Sawcut, Remove and Replace" method, infrared repairs do not leave a "cold" seam around the perimeter of the repair.
 This seam can be a weak point and is susceptible to damage from water seepage.
 While suitable for some repairs, this old method is now joined by a new, more ecologically friendly and "cleaner" repair method.
 The result from this process is a longer-lasting, seamless and attractive repair that has recycled the existing asphalt.
 Although the color is different, the finished infrared repair is an integral part of the existing pavement.
 After Puddles 'n Potholes LLC has repaired the area, it is a good idea to have the driveway or lot professionally sealcoated to help disguise the repairs by making the whole area somewhat more uniform in color, and to further protect it.

 It is to be noted that infrared repair can address wide longitudinal, transverse, and block cracks by making them smaller and therefore less visible.
+Due to the nature of transverse cracking (those cracks that go across the driveway), after an infrared repair those cracks may reappear but will most likely be thinner and therefore more manageable.
 All cracks should be addressed when they begin to form.
 This is done by having them professionally filled with hot tar then sealcoated to guard against water seepage into the asphalt and underlying base.